 Communities Combating pests and weeds during drought program grant for control of Serrated Tussock and Blackberrys.
+Minimal works have been carried out on the Serrated Tussock and the Blackberry component of the grant is expected to start in December.

 Black Knapweed inspections and control done on a monthly basis now we are coming into the warmer months on Private property and fortnightly along roadsides.